Guide to the Metal Additive Manufacturing Process From Start to Finish

-Designing a digital 3D model of your object is the first step in the additive manufacturing process.
-The most common way to achieve this is CAD software, though some metal additive manufacturing companies use reverse engineering to create models via 3D object scanners.
+The first step in the additive manufacturing process is designing a digital 3D model of your part.
+The most common way to achieve this is through CAD software, though some metal additive manufacturing companies use reverse engineering to create models via 3D object scanners.

-Regardless of which tools you use, during this step, it’s crucial to make sure every detail is precise and modeled to the right shape and size.
-Remember, you're creating an exact replica of the 3D model.
+Regardless of which tools you use, you’re creating a replica of the 3D model, so it’s crucial to make sure every detail is precise and modeled to the right shape and size.

 2. STL File Creation and File Manipulation